First Baptist Church of Ennis

 In August 2012 the church called our current Pastor,

-Dr. Christopher Bradford as Pastor, through his leadership the church reinstated its rightful name First Baptist Church of Ennis and:
+Dr. Christopher Bradford, through his leadership the church reinstated its rightful name First Baptist Church of Ennis and:

 * Has started a Spanish ministry